dscho/xkcd/content/comics/2021-7-26-flawed-data.md

 Label: Very bad

-[Cueball holds the pointer so it point upwards.
-Also he lifts his other hand a bit up.]
+[Cueball holds the pointer so it points upwards.
+Also, he lifts his other hand a bit up.]

 Cueball: ...So we trained an AI to generate better data.